 Financial assistance for breast cancer and women’s cancers

-Short-term help with basic living expenses.
-The Pink Fund is for people in active treatment who have lost all or part of their income.
-Payments are made directly to your creditors.
+The Pink Fund offers limited, short-term help for people in active treatment who have lost all or part of their income after being diagnosed with breast cancer.

-Support for basic needs for cancer survivors ages 21-39 who have completed treatment.
-This includes financial assistance for food, gas, utilities, and rent or mortgage.
+Support for basic living expenses for cancer survivors ages 21-39 who have completed treatment.
+There are spring and fall application windows that are roughly three weeks long.

 Need additional help?
-Talk with the cancer center care team at HealthPartners and Park Nicollet about your options.
+Talk with the HealthPartners and Park Nicollet cancer care team about your options.